jcorbin/hexant/stream.md

     at least present a 2-screen deal

 ## Done

+- dropped `pool.js` module ahead of schedule, since its surrounding use of static blocks conflicts with terser v5.13.1 not yet supporting that syntax
+- added terser-minifed rollup bundle
+- a bit more work on `scripts/generate.js`
+  - handle per-file build errors better
+  - rename all shaders to `.vert.glsl` and `.frag.glsl`, helps editors
+  - improved tmp file renaming and cleanup
+- dropped explicit `'use strict'` from all uplifted `.js` files
+- split `index.js` out again, with sourcemaps, hardcoded to use the minified bundle for now

+# 2022-05-10

 - finished of initial scope of `scripts/generate.js`
   - config structured in a humane way